Homological perturbation theory for nonperturbative integrals: A non-asymptotic analog of Feynman diagrams

-\paragraph{Remark (inaccurate geometric interpretation)}
+\subsection{Remark (inaccurate geometric interpretation)}

 The critical locus $\{\d s = 0\}$ is a subscheme of $X = \AA^{n}$.
-In Example~\ref{eg.Feynman}, after restricting attention $X \leadsto X_{\approx\{\d s = 0\}}$ to a tubular neighborhood of the critical locus, we chose a fibration of $X$ over $\{\d s = 0\}$, and integrated over the fibers to produce a function on $\{\d s = 0\}$.
-In our present setting of polynomial functions and schemes, we cannot retract $X$ to the critical locus in any geometric way, so there are no fibers to integrate out over.
+In Example~\ref{eg.Feynman}, after restricting attention $X \leadsto X_{\approx\{\d s = 0\}}$ to a tubular neighborhood of the critical locus, we chose a fibration of $X_{\approx\{\d s = 0\}}$ over $\{\d s = 0\}$, and integrated over the fibers to produce a function on $\{\d s = 0\}$.
+In our present setting of polynomials and schemes, we cannot retract $X$ to the critical locus in any geometric way, so there are no fibers to integrate over.